HereLiesAz/ReUp/README.md

 1.  **Accessibility Service:** To observe the text being typed in active windows and interrogate the host application for screen coordinates.
 2.  **Display over other apps (`SYSTEM_ALERT_WINDOW`):** To draw the intervention overlay on top of the host application.

-## Installation & Build

-This project utilizes a GitHub Actions workflow for automated builds.
-If building locally, the Gradle daemon is scripted to automatically download the necessary LiteRT neural network from TensorFlow Hub during the `preBuild` phase.

-1. Clone the void.
-2. Ensure you have a `version.properties` file in the root directory:
-    ~~~properties
-    MAJOR=1
-    MINOR=0
-    ~~~
-3. Command the assembly line:
-    ~~~bash
-    ./gradlew assembleDebug
-    ~~~

 ## Privacy Note